-Tender, extra-sweet roasted sweet potatoes with olive oil, parsley, and a touch of honey.
-Par-cooking the potatoes in water between 135 and 170°F activates an enzyme that converts their starch into maltose, making them extra flavorful and sweet, without the need to add extra sugar.
+- Par-cooking the potatoes in water between 135 and 170°F (57 and 77°C) activates an enzyme that converts their starch into maltose, making them especially flavorful and sweet, without any need for extra sugar

 - Active time: 20 minutes